Mickelson hopes to finish his year in style

 For all the autographs he gives, Mickelson never signs during his round, even if it’s a practice round when the course is closed to the public.
 He was looking for a way to explain that to the Chinese gallery without coming across as aloof.
 The first option was “Not now, later,” except he figured “later” might translate to five minutes.

 Mickelson is just as popular in China as he is at home.
 He engages the crowd.
-He has fun with the staged photo calls, such as Tuesday night in the Bund district when he dressed in a traditional robe and acted the part of a war hero returning home.
+He has fun with the staged photo calls, such as Tuesday night on Shanghai’s historic Bund when he dressed in a traditional Chinese robe and acted the part of a war hero returning home.